Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Preliminaries and Schrijver's reductions

 We use $G = (V, E)$ and $k$ to denote our input DAG and a positive integer, respectively.
 We denote paths $P$ and chains $C$ (subsequences of paths) by their sequence of vertices, but we also use $P$ and $C$ to refer to the corresponding sets of vertices.
 As such, their \emph{lengths} are $|P|$ and $|C|$, respectively.
 Antichains are sets of pairwise unreachable vertices denoted by $A$.
 We use $\paths,\chains$ and $\antichains$ to denote collections of paths, chains and antichains, respectively, and $V(\paths), V(\chains), V(\antichains)$ to denote the corresponding vertices in these collections, e.g. $V(\chains) = \bigcup_{C\in\chains} C$ and $|V(\chains)|$ is the \emph{coverage} of $\chains$.
 In the collections of chains $\chains$ and antichains $\antichains$ used in this paper, the chains/antichains are pairwise disjoint.
 However, pairs of paths in collections of paths $\paths$ might intersect.
 If $v \in A$ (or $P$ or $C$) we say that $A$ \emph{covers} $v$, if additionally $A\in \antichains$ (or $\chains$ or $\paths$) we also say that $\antichains$ covers $v$.
 If $V = V(\paths)$ we say that $\paths$ is a path \emph{cover}.
 If $V = V(\chains)$ (resp. $V(\antichains)$) we say that $\chains$ is a chain (resp. antichain) \emph{partition}.
 The celebrated GK theorems state:

 \begin{theorem}[Greene-Kleitman (1976)] The following two equalities hold:

 \end{theorem}

 For a chain (or antichain) partition $\chains$, $\sum_{C \in \chains} \min(|C|, k)$ is known as the $k$-norm of $\chains$.
-In addition to MC-$k$ and MA-$k$, we use MP-$k$ to refer to a collection of $k$ paths covering $\beta_k$ vertices\footnote{Note that any MC-$k$ can be extended to a MP-$k$ and vice versa.}.
+In addition to MC-$k$ and MA-$k$, we use MP-$k$ to refer to a collection of $k$ paths covering $\beta_k$ vertices\footnote{Note that any MC-$k$ can be converted into a MP-$k$ of the same size and vice versa.}.
 A path cover of minimum size is denoted MPC.
 We also use the same notation to refer to the corresponding problems of finding one such optimal collections.
-See \Cref{tab:acronyms} in \Cref{appendix:acronyms} for a summary of the acronyms we use.
-Unfortunately, there might be no path cover with $k$-norm exactly $\alpha_k$ (as paths can be forced to cover vertices multiple times, see e.g.~\cite[Figure 1]{caceres2023minimum}).
+See \Cref{tab:acronyms} for a summary of the acronyms we use.
+Note that there might be no path cover with $k$-norm (as defined in \Cref{thm:GK}) exactly $\alpha_k$, as paths can be forced to cover vertices multiple times (see e.g.~\cite[Figure 1]{caceres2023minimum}).
 Schrijver~\cite{schrijver2003combinatorial} extended the definition of $k$-norm to collections of paths and (pairwise disjoint) antichains, and proved the following version of the GK theorems.
+The original result is on sets (paths and antichains) of edges: in \Cref{appendix:GKProof} we show that this can be easily adapted for sets of vertices.

-\begin{restatable}[Schrijver (2003)]{theorem}{GKCollections} The following two equalities hold:
+\begin{restatable}[Adaptation of Schrijver (2003)]{theorem}{GKCollections} The following two equalities hold:

 \end{restatable}